howl.interact

 buf = howl.app.editor.buffer howl.interact.buffer_search buffer: buf find: (line, query, start) -> line.text\find query, start replace: (_, _, _, replacement) -> replacement

-When run, the interaction displays a preview of all lines in buffer
+When run, the interaction displays a preview of all lines in buffer.
+As the

 search query.
 The list of matching lines is displayed and the user can use the